Everyone has heard of this fabulous place in Southwestern Canada, and despite the cost of living in Vancouver, half the world wants to live here!

 If not farmer’s markets, most Vancouver shoppers patronize large chain grocery stores.

-Entertainment in Vancouver
+Entertainment Costs in Vancouver

 Vancouverites are famous for leading healthy and active lifestyles and that is reflected in what most city denizens do to entertain themselves.